 - The ability to wirelessly send images

-- The ability to send fax over radio signals
+- The ability to send a fax over radio signals

 - The ability to scan and transmit 3D data

-Fax became more and more widely used as a result.
-Banks like Western Union began using radiofax receivers regularly, and the US army even transmitted its first photograph via fax to Puerto Rico in 1960!
+As a result, fax became more and more widely used.
+Banks like Western Union began using radio fax receivers regularly, and the US army even transmitted its first photograph via fax to Puerto Rico in 1960!

 This machine could be connected to telephone lines and transmit letter-sized documents in 6 minutes.
-This set the standard for fax, made it less expensive, and increased its popularity and usage.
+This set the standard for sending and receiving faxes, made it less expensive, as well as increased its popularity and usage.

-This is an ad for Xerox’s MagnaFax Telecopier, the first machine to be mass produced and marketed.
+Below, an ad for Xerox’s MagnaFax Telecopier, the first machine to be mass-produced and marketed:

-Once again, competition reigned supreme and allowed for lots of fax innovation.
-This innovation led to another huge development in fax…
+Once again, competition reigned supreme and allowed for lots of fax innovation, leading to another huge development.

 The number of US fax machines increased from 30,000 to 300,000 between 1973 and 1983.

-Then in 1985, before the internet was in full swing, Hank Magnuski, found of GammaLink, created the first computer-based fax board.
-This allowed computers to join the network of fax machines, which still dwarfed the Internet at that time.
-This helped dramatically increase the number of US based fax machines – the number rose from 300,000 to over 4 million by 1989!
+Then in 1985, before the internet was in full swing, Hank Magnuski, founder of GammaLink, created the first computer-based fax board.
+This allowed computers to join the network of fax machines, which still dwarfed the internet at that time.
+This helped dramatically increase the number of US-based fax machines.
+Their number rose from 300,000 to over 4 million by 1989!
 In a matter of 5 years, fax systems became the most important way of transmitting documents across American businesses.

 More and more people are canning their clunky fax machines in favor of simple internet fax services.
 These apps have streamlined faxing and have enabled those who don’t typically fax to embrace the technology when necessary.
 All without the need for their own machine (or a trip to the store).

-App technology not only makes it easier to send and receive faxes, it’s also more time and energy efficient, and better suited to today’s on-the-go lifestyle.
+Such technology not only makes it easier to send and receive faxes, but it’s also more time and energy-efficient and better suited to today’s on-the-go lifestyle.
 Thanks to services such as FaxBurner, everyone can enjoy sending and receiving faxes without having to spend their money on fax machines.